Financial Conflict of Interest in Research

 9. Responsibilities

-POSITION or OFFICE | RESPONSIBILITIES |
+POSITION or OFFICE RESPONSIBILITIES

-USC Employees | Identify and report potential Conflicts of Interest to the Office of Culture Ethics and Compliance using diSClose.
-Obtain necessary approval on reported Conflicts of Interest in Research and adhere to management of Conflict of Interest in Research plans.
+USC Employees Identify and report potential Conflicts of Interest to the Office of Ethics and Compliance using diSClose.
+Obtain necessary approval on reported Conflicts of Interest in Research and adhere to management of Financial Conflict of Interest in Research plans.
 Report any material changes in previously reported and approved Conflicts of Interest.
-Update disclosures promptly upon any changes to the research or financial interests disclosed. |
+Update disclosures promptly upon any changes to the research or financial interests disclosed.

-Conflict of Interest Review Committee (CIRC) | The CIRC is charged with reviewing conflict of interest disclosures and formulating recommendations to manage, reduce, or eliminate conflicts of interest.
-The recommendations are then presented for approval to the Office of Research. |
+Conflict of Interest Review Committee (CIRC) The CIRC is charged with reviewing financial conflicts of interest (FCOI) and formulating recommendations to manage, reduce, or eliminate conflicts of interest.
+The recommendations are then presented for approval to the Office of Research.
+The CIRC also assists in the review of SFIs to determine when an SFI creates a FCOI.

-Office of Culture, Ethics and Compliance | Provide guidance on requirements and applicability of this policy and the disclosure process.
-Present disclosures to the CIRC for review. |
+Office of Ethics and Compliance Provide guidance on requirements and applicability of this policy and the disclosure process.
+Present disclosures to the CIRC for review.

-Office of Research | Appoint CIRC committee members.
-Approve management plans proposed by the CIRC. |
+Office of Research Appoint CIRC committee members.
+Approve management plans proposed by the CIRC.

 10. Related Information